chriskyfung/chriskyfung.github.io/_posts/evernote/2017-07-26-custom-evernote-text-highlight-shortcut-key.md

 <!--more-->

-The default shortcut key assigned in Evernote is **Ctrl + Shift + H**.
+The default shortcut key assigned in Evernote is <span class="mono"><kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>H</kbd></span>.
 I used it for several years, but I always think it isn’t user-friendly.
 The key combination is easy to mix with the shortcut keys in other word processors.
-For instance, Microsoft Word assigns the same function to _Ctrl + Alt + H_.
+For instance, Microsoft Word assigns the same function to <span class="mono"><kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>H</kbd></span>.
 But both of them are stupid design.

 {% include picture.html height="384"
 img="evernote/ctrl-shirt-h-shortcut-keys.jpg" class="text-center shadow-none" %}

 Besides it is confusing, the key combination is really difficult to press with just one hand.
-The Ctrl and Shift keys are in the most lateral, while the **H** key locates at the middle of a keyboard.
+The <kbd>Ctrl</kbd> and <kbd>Shift</kbd> keys are in the most lateral, while the <kbd>H</kbd> key locates at the middle of a keyboard.
 It is hard to drag and select text with your mouse, and press the default shortcut key simultaneously.
 Setting a custom hotkey is one way to cope with this problem, but Evernote has no such preference.
 To bypass this limitation, I recommend you to solve with PhraseExpress.

 [PhraseExpress](https://www.phraseexpress.com/shop/freeware/) is **free-of-charge** to **personal users** (but you should purchase a license for commercial or professional use).
 So, I highly recommend you to download and install PhraseExpress on your desktops.